dgplug/dexer/README.md

 `cd` in the directory and run

-`go build`
+`fresh -c fresh.conf`

-This creates a binary in the directory now we can just run it as `./file-indexer`
+This will run the server and start watching for any changes in the file, it does two things hot-reloading and auto-indexing.